 Ratio of Marginal to Average Tax Wedge

 The ratio of marginal to average tax wedges is calculated using the OECD data of marginal and average total tax wedges at four levels of income for single individuals without dependents.
 It is the average of marginal total tax wedges at 67 percent, 100 percent, 133 percent, and 167 percent of average earnings divided by the average of average total tax wedges at 67 percent, 100 percent, 133 percent, and 167 percent of average earnings.

 Tax Wedges Accounting for VAT

-The formula for calculating tax wedges that account for VAT utilizes the VAT rates and the VAT revenue ratio (VRR) from the OECD’s “Consumption Tax Trends” report., We first calculate the tax-inclusive VAT rate, which is VAT rate/(1 + VAT rate).
+The formula for calculating tax wedges that account for VAT utilizes the VAT rates and the VAT revenue ratio (VRR) from the OECD’s “What drives consumption tax revenues?” taxation working paper., We first calculate the tax-inclusive VAT rate, which is VAT rate/(1 + VAT rate).
 Next, we multiply the tax-inclusive VAT rate by the VAT revenue ratio and by the total labor cost to calculate the VAT amount.
 The formula for calculating the tax wedge including the VAT is then: